rcsb/py-rcsb_app_file/README.md

 ```

-Then, in a separate shell (also from the base repository directory), run individual tests, e.g.:
+Then, in a separate shell (also from the base repository directory), test with client.py or gui.py

+Gui.py is launched from the shell

+Client.py usage
 ```

 python3 client.py